AdrianaCeric/personal-site/pages/posts/gtfs-101.md

 You just arrived to a new city, got your bus pass and you're trying to get to that restaurant your friend recommended you.
 How do you get there?
 For many, a trip planning process like this involves trip planners or online map platforms like Google Maps.

 As an example, let's find transit route options from Toronto's Union Station to Toronto Pearson Airport on Google Maps.
-You'll quickly find that it recommends a train route directly to the airport including it's departure time, departure frequency, transit agency and mode of transport:
+You'll quickly find that it recommends a train route directly to the airport including its departure time, departure frequency, transit agency and mode of transport:

 ![google-maps](../../public/images/google-maps.jpg)
 <sub>Google Maps in 2022. **Credits**: My screenshot (also Google)</sub>